Skip to content

 For a RAG system, speed is everything.
 A slow response can make even the most accurate answer feel useless.
 Latency can creep in at several stages—from retrieving data to generating the final answer.
 If you wait to address performance until after you’ve built everything, you’re in for a tough time.
 Instead, build for speed from day one.
 This means selecting an efficient vector database and fine-tuning your retrieval algorithms to be as lean as possible.
 By optimizing for performance from the outset, you create a smooth, responsive experience that users will actually want to use.

-4. Follow these security implementation guidelines
+4. Implement these key security guidelines

 In an enterprise setting, security is non-negotiable.
 Your RAG application will access a wide range of company data, and you must control who sees what.
 To prevent the system from surfacing sensitive documents for unauthorized users, you need a strong governance framework in place before you go live.
 Implement role-based access control (RBAC) to ensure users only access information they’re permitted to see.
 Establishing clear security guardrails from the start is critical for protecting your company’s information and maintaining compliance.